GracieteDev/recipe-django/README.md

 - **Expansive Recipe Database**: From breakfast to dinner, find recipes that taste great and are good for you.
 - **Customizable Meal Plans**: Tailor your meal plan according to your dietary needs, preferences, and fitness goals.
-- **Nutritional Information**: Every recipe comes with detailed nutritional information to help you keep track of your calorie intake and nutrient balance.
+- **Nutritional Information**: Every recipe comes with detailed calories information to help you keep track of your calorie intake and nutrient balance.
-- **Easy-to-Use Interface**: Our user-friendly platform makes it simple to search, find, and store your favorite recipes.
+- **Easy-to-Use Interface**: Our user-friendly platform makes it simple to **search, find, and store your favorite recipes**.
-- **Community Contributions**: Share your own recipes with the community and explore creations from other health-conscious cooks.
 - **Cross-Platform Accessibility**: Access HealthyRecipy from any device, ensuring you have your recipes and meal plans handy whether you're at home or on the go.

 ### Goals

 - To make healthy eating accessible and appealing to a wide audience by providing a diverse range of recipes.
-- To foster a supportive community of individuals who are passionate about healthy living and cooking.
+- To foster healthy cooking habits for all individuals who are passionate about healthy living and cooking.
 - To empower users with tools and information that aid in making informed dietary choices.

 ### Needs